ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "agreement" where the remote public Diffie-Hellman key is not known in advance, the following can be used to encode/decode the input information:

-  * secret - the 32 byte AES key is constructed in combination with the agreement key sent with a later agreement response
+  * Secret - the 32 byte AES key is constructed in combination with the agreement key sent with a later agreement response
     * `<secret-encoded>` = hex(`<salt>`)
       * `<key>` = hmac(hex(`<agreed-key>`), "secret:" + `<nonce>`)
       * `<iv>` = `<salt>`
-  * iv - the 16 byte AES initialization vector is constructed in combination with the agreement key sent with a later agreement response
+  * IV - the 16 byte AES initialization vector is constructed in combination with the agreement key sent with a later agreement response
     * `<iv-encoded>` = `<salt-string>`
       * `<iv>` = hmac(hex(`<agreed-key>`), "iv:" + `<nonce>` + ":" + `<salt-string>`))
-  * hmacIntegrityKey - the initial integrity passphase string
+  * HMAC integrity key - the initial integrity passphase string
     * `<integrity-passphrase-encoded>` = `<salt-string>`
       * `<integrity-passphrase>` = hex(hmac(hex(`<agreed-key>`), "integrity:" + `<nonce>` + ":" + `<salt-string>`))